 There are several ways to check for open ports, my favorite being using port scanner tools.
 They are free and you don’t have to install any software to scan for open ports.
 Also, you can scan any computer as long as you know the IP address.
 If you are a real geek or hardcore admin, you can use Netstat to check for open ports.

 A really good port scanner is T1 Shopper, which lets you scan a single port, a range of ports, or the most common vulnerable ports like FTP, NetBIOS, etc.

-If you are looking for a way to test your web server or website to see which ports could be open, you can try out a cool tool called OPScanner 2.0.
+If you are looking for a way to test your web server or website to see which ports could be open, you can try out a cool tool from Pentest-Tools.
 Just type in the URL of the website you want to test and select whether you want to do a quick scan or full scan.
 The full scan requires registration, but it’s worth it if you want to make sure your web server is secure.

 As you can see, this server has some major security vulnerabilities that are known to the general public, meaning hackers can exploit them easily.

 Using both of these tools, you can quickly see if there are unnecessary services or outdated software running on your computer or server that could allow a hacker to gain unauthorized access.
 Enjoy!